GoogleChrome/CertificateTransparency/log_lists.md

 # Chrome's CT Log Lists

-Google publishes what CT logs are known and trusted by the Chrome browser (collectively the "CT Log Lists"), predominately in JSON format.
-There are two varieties of these lists published:
+The Chrome team publishes known CT logs (collectively the "CT Log Lists"), predominately in JSON format.
+The Chrome team publishes two lists, with distinct semantics:

  * [log_list.json](https://www.gstatic.com/ct/log_list/v3/log_list.json)
    contains logs that are `Qualified`, `Usable`, or `Retired` as of when the list was generated.
+These logs are those included in the Chrome browser for evaluating compliance with Chrome's [CT Policy](ct_policy.md).
  * [all_logs_list.json](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json)
-   contains the logs in `log_list.json`, alongside logs that may be `Pending`, `Retired`, or have never applied for inclusion in Chrome's log list.
+   contains all logs known to and tracked by the Chrome team, including the logs in `log_list.json`, logs that are `Pending` or `Retired`, as well as additional logs that have not applied for inclusion in Chrome's log list.

 Both of these lists follow a published log list [schema](https://www.gstatic.com/ct/log_list/v3/log_list_schema.json).
 Chrome